y-xinyi/y-xinyi.github.io/_pages/about.md

 ======
 I am a graduate student at the Department of East Asian Languages & Civilizations, University of Pennsylvania.
 I received my BA with First Class Honors from The University of Hong Kong, where I double majored in art history and music and minored in French.

-My current research interest is the art and archaeology of China and its frontiers.
-I have broad interests in global cultural heritage protection work, especially in music and regional opera.
+You can pronounce my name as: 【shin-yee yeh】

 Research Areas
 ======
-I am interested in interdisciplinary and transregional research of Chinese art.
+My current research interest is the art and archaeology of China and its frontiers.
+I have broad interests in opera and cultural heritage preservation.

 Here are some topics that interest me:
 - Buddhist sites in China and Inner Asia
 - History of collecting Chinese art
 - Folk music/ethnomusicology of East Asia